 The Board has approved a clawback policy relating to incentive compensation programs.
 The provisions of the policy allow Mylan to recoup certain bonus and equity-based incentive compensation gains resulting from specified misconduct that causes Mylan to materially restate its financial statements.
-The Board considers updates to this policy from time-to-time.
+In addition, Mylan has a number of other policies in effect that govern our executive team's behavior and that set out clear ethical expectations.
+Those policies, including our Code of Business Conduct and Ethics, empower the Company to take a full range of disciplinary responses for any violations.
+And the Board and the Compensation Committee are not otherwise constrained from seeking to claw back from or deny compensation to any member of the executive team in response to any breach of duties or ethics.
+The Board considers updates to the Company's clawback policy from time-to-time.
 In addition, to the extent that the SEC adopts rules for clawback policies that require changes to our policy, we will respond accordingly.